Saihub.info

 It is generally accepted that fundamentally new legislation is not required to govern copyright infringement by generative AI models -- what is required is a proper application of copyright law to this new technology (which could require adjustments to copyright law and existing legislative exemptions from the scope of copyright).

-There have been several major lawsuits against providers of generative AI models under copyright laws.
-These have so far been slow to lead to significant decisions in favor of content owners.
-However, in February 2024, a court in China reached what appears to be the first significant judgement in favor of an IP owner facing infringement by AI-generated content.
+There have been a substantial number of lawsuits against providers of generative AI models under copyright laws.
+These were initially slow to lead to significant decisions in favor of content owners, but some such outcomes are now occurring.
+In February 2024, a court in China reached what appears to be the first significant judgement in favor of an IP owner facing infringement by AI-generated content.
+In May 2024, a US federal court in California appeared ready to allow a lawsuit against Stability AI, Midjourney and others to proceed.

 There have also been proposals to impose new requirements on providers of large generative models for the benefit of content owners.
 For example, the EU AI Act is expected to impose transparency requirements with respect to the training data of so-called "foundation models", and it is likely that similar requirements will emerge in other countries.